supportREALteachers.org

 • Student Input: Let your students have a voice in the curriculum and ask them what they need from you.

 • Variations: While students may be the same age chronologically, their physiological development can vary by +/- 2 or more years (affecting all learning domains).
-You can make psychomotor tasks developmentally appropriate for each student by offering an easier and a harder variation, either by providing choice to all students (teaching by invitation) or by giving suggestions to individual students (intratask variation).
-See this graphic for different ways to vary the task.
+You can make psychomotor tasks developmentally appropriate for each student by offering an easier and a harder variation, either by providing choice to all students (teaching by invitation) or by giving specific suggestions to individual students (intratask variation).
+See this graphic for different ways to vary tasks.

 • Warming Up: Use creative warm-up activities that utilize movements needed for upcoming tasks (authentic).
 If stretching is incorporated, it should be dynamic and also utilize movements needed for upcoming tasks.
 While dynamic stretching does not primarily work on long term flexibility, it does prepare the body for physical activity by moving the joints through their full range of motion.
 Only work on flexibility when muscles are properly warmed-up.
 At best, static stretching cold muscles is a waste of time and at worst can lead to injuries and lowered performance.